-Some asthma and allergy triggers are easy to spot – such as allergens like dust and mold.
+Some asthma and allergy triggers are easy to spot – such as dust that can contain pollen and dust mite allergens, and mold.
 But there are other potential asthma triggers in your indoor air.
-You can improve your indoor air quality by cutting down the sources of allergens and asthma irritants throughout your home.
+You can improve your indoor air quality by reducing the sources of allergens and asthma irritants throughout your home.

-The Asthma and Allergy Foundation of America (AAFA) has created a Healthier Home Checklist to help you learn how to improve your IAQ and reduce asthma and allergy triggers in your living space.
-Mouse over (or click if you’re on mobile) rooms of the house for tips for each area of your home.
+The Asthma and Allergy Foundation of America (AAFA) has a Healthier Home Checklist to help you learn ways to improve your IAQ and reduce asthma and allergy triggers in your home.
+On our Healthier Home webpage, mouse over (or click if you’re on mobile) rooms of the house for tips for each area of your home.
 The tips point out some of the top asthma and allergy triggers you’ll find in each room or area.

 You’ll find tips to improve IAQ in your:

 You can also download and print our free Asthma-Friendly Home Checklist.
 You can go through the checklist to improve IAQ.
 It will help you learn about and control your asthma triggers.
 If you rent, you can share it with your property owner or landlord after identifying potential issues.